titocampis/ansible-playbooks/README.md

 Welcome to the Ultimate Raspberry Pi Setup repository! :strawberry:

-This project is my go-to resource for effortlessly configuring my RaspberryPI in an easy and straightforward way, powered by the magic of Ansible. :tophat: ✨
+This project is my go-to resource for effortlessly configuring Raspberry Pi in an easy and straightforward way, powered by the magic of Ansible. :tophat: ✨

 ## Index
 1. [Project Structure](#project-structure)